-We also counsel pastors and spouses who are experiencing sexual brokenness, addiction to pornography, and strongholds of oppression
+We also counsel pastors and spouses who are experiencing sexual brokenness, addiction to pornography, and strongholds of oppression.

 The pastor and/or spouse reach a point of exhaustion and hopelessness.
 They realize there is a problem and they need help.
-They reach out to us and the S. E. R. cycle begins.
+They reach out to Care for Pastors and the S. E. R. cycle begins.

-- Surge – There is a surge of energy and almost a sense of relief.
+Surge – There is a surge of energy and almost a sense of relief.
 The pastor has shown courage and faith by reaching out to us.
 “I’m finally going to get some help with my problem.”

 Euphoria – the Surge is followed by Euphoria, an almost exhilarating feeling of hope.
 “God is going to work in my life and I am going to get some answers.”

 Relapse – The Surge and Euphoria are enough to keep the client going and give him or her a false sense of well-being.
 “I’m feeling much better.
 Maybe my problem isn’t as serious as I thought.”